Free-RBF-KAN: Kolmogorov-Arnold Networks with Adaptive Radial Basis Functions for Efficient Function Learning: Numerical experiments

 \subsection{DeepONet with KAN Variants}

 Our final set of experiments investigates the performance of different architectures within the DeepONet framework.
 DeepONet \citep{lu2019deeponet} consists of a branch network and a trunk network; in our study, we evaluate how various choices for the trunk network, including MLP, KAN, RBF-KAN, and Free-RBF-KAN, affect operator-learning accuracy, while the branch network is kept fixed as an MLP.
-The goal is to learn the solution operator $\mathcal{G}: f \mapsto u(x, t)$ for the 1D reaction diffusion equation.
+The goal is to learn the solution operator $\mathcal{G}: f(x) \mapsto u(x, t)$ for the 1D nonlinear reaction diffusion equation:

+with zero boundary and initial condition.
 All DeepONet variations share the same branch network structure with 100 inputs, 100 outputs, 4 hidden layers of width 40.
 The trunk net is replaced by MLP, KAN, RBF-KAN, or Free-RBF-KAN, following the configurations summarized in \cref{tb:deeponet}.

 All models were trained with the Adam optimizer using a learning rate of $10^{-3}$, and an exponential learning rate scheduler ($\gamma=0.95$) for 10,000 steps.
 Training data consist of 50 forcing functions sampled from a Gaussian Random Field (GRF) with the length scale $0.2$, where in each sample 10 locations of sensor observation $u(x, t)$ are randomly selected for training.
 Performance was evaluated by the relative mean squared error (RMSE) on the full $100 \times 100$ spatiotemporal grid, and averaged over 30 random test seeds.

 \cref{fig:donet} visualizes the model predictions for a representative test function.
 Among the evaluated architectures, Free-RBF-KAN provides the most accurate approximation, slightly outperforming the MLP in capturing fine-scale features.
 In contrast, both the standard RBF-KAN and the original KAN exhibit inferior performance.
 These results underscore the importance of adaptive RBFs and suggest that the fixed B-spline bases used in KAN may lack sufficient smoothness to effectively represent the target solution.